dialvare/MicroShift-OSTreeSystems-blog/README.md

 sudo chown `whoami`: ~/.kube/config
 ```

 That's all!
-Now we have MicroShift deployed and running on a OSTree based system!
-With it, you can run typical *oc* commnands, as shown in the example:
+Now we have MicroShift deployed and running on an OSTree based system!
+With it, you can run typical *oc* commands, as shown in the example:

 ````
 oc get pods -A